 Electrical Apprenticeship Programs: Options and Requirements

 Electrical apprenticeship programs are available through electrical contracting companies and associations.
-Electrical apprenticeship programs pay students to learn the skills and techniques required to become a licensed electrician.
+These programs pay students to learn the skills and techniques required to become a licensed electrician.
 To learn more about the requirements and options available in electrical apprenticeship programs, read on.

-Electrical apprenticeship programs can often be found at technical and community colleges, usually as an associate's degree or a certificate.
+Electrical apprenticeship programs can often be found at technical and community colleges, usually resulting in an associate's degree or a certificate.
 Students can enroll in a general electrician apprenticeship program or one that focuses on a specific area of electrical work, such as an industrial electrician apprenticeship program.
 Industrial electrician apprentices are trained to work in commercial and industrial settings performing installations, repairs and inspections.
-Industrial electricians typically work with transformers and lighting, motors and wiring systems, motor controls and generators.
+These apprentices typically work with transformers and lighting, motors and wiring systems, motor controls and generators.

 Related to Electrical Apprenticeship Programs: Options and Requirements